 On Bawdsey beach, there are ribbons of shells showing the varying tide-lines.
 We enjoy picking out our favourites, lost in the childhood fascination for shiny, pretty things.
 Gav likes to look for what he calls ‘psychedelic shells’ which have a ‘mother of pearl’ sheen on them.

 But little of any real value is washed up onto the shingle.
 Other than shells and bleached drift wood, our scavenging never bears much fruit.
 But what is found here is of greater value – peace, tranquillity, a sense that this area is largely untouched by greedy human hands.

-Bawdsey Quay: the scene of one of our biggest van life disasters!!!
+Bawdsey Quay: the scene of our biggest van life disaster!

 We must cite one of our van life disasters and hope it never happens to you!

 On one occasion, returning to the van, we realised that there was a steady drip coming from the engine.
 With the bonnet up, a passing cyclist stopped to have a look.
 He examined the colour of the issuing fluid – and there was a silence which said so much!